Simple TIFF Viewer: Basic .NET Solution for Viewing TIFF Files

 A PictureBox is used to display the current page of the TIFF file.

 The only thing worth mentioning is the panning support.
-PictureBox's MouseDown(), MouseMove(), MoveUp() methods are implemented to support image panning.
+PictureBox's MouseDown(), MouseMove(), and MoveUp() methods are implemented to support image panning.

 ThumbnailsControl